-The water saturation and determination of the density of the wet specimens were made in accordance with the method description SKB MD 160.002, (SKB internal controlling document).
+The water saturation and determination of the density of the wet specimens were made in accordance with the method description SKB MD 160.002, version 2.0, (SKB internal controlling document).
 This includes determination of density in accordance to ISRM /5/ and water saturation by SS EN 13755 /6/.
-The triaxial compression tests were carried out according to the method description SKB MD 190.003, (SKB internal controlling document).
+The triaxial compression tests were carried out according to the method description SKB MD 190.003, version 2.0, (SKB internal controlling document).
 The test method is based on the ISRM suggested methods /1/ and /7/.

-4.1 Description of the samples
+4.1 Description of the specimens